FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-flutter.md

 - [Mac](https://support.apple.com/guide/mac-help/find-your-computers-name-and-network-address-mchlp1177/mac)
 - [Windows](https://support.microsoft.com/en-us/windows/find-your-ip-address-in-windows-f21a9bbc-c582-55cd-35e0-73431160a1b9)

-If they are not connected to the same network or if you have something that blocks connections (like a Firewall), you can use [ngrok](https://ngrok.com/docs/getting-started/) to expose your local FusionAuth instance running at port `9011` to the Internet.
+If they are not connected to the same network or if you have something that blocks connections (like a Firewall), learn [how to expose a local instance to the Internet](/docs/v1/tech/developer-guide/exposing-instance).

 In either case, you'll have to use that address when configuring your instance and developing the app.